 What is emotional freedom technique?

-The actual process of EFT is quite straightforward.
-It combinings gentle self-tapping with words and phrases designed to focus attention on the matter in hand.
+The actual process of EFT is straightforward, combining gentle self-tapping with words and phrases designed to focus attention on the matter in hand.
 Once you have learned the basic principles, you can continue to practice EFT at home.
-It becomes a handy self-help tool you can turn to in the future.
+It becomes a handy self-help tool you can turn to whenever you need.

 How does emotional freedom technique work?